Jay Peak Resort: EB-5 fraud; water park, ice arena, hotel and other improvements

 By 2008, the resort's owner, Mount Saint-Sauveur, began an EB-5 visa program to finance development.
 That year, a group headed by Miami businessman Ariel Quiros and the resort's CEO, Bill Stenger, purchased the resort.
 Before the purchase of Jay, Quiros claimed that he needed to verify the existence of the $18 million already raised by Mount Saint-Sauveur through the EB-5 program.
 He persuaded the sellers to put the funds into an account at Raymond James Financial, which employed his son-in-law, who helped to retitle the accounts in Quiros' name immediately before the closing of the sale of Jay.
 They transferred the funds to other accounts, misusing the EB-5 funds to pay part of the purchase price; they used more EB-5 funds raised later to complete the payments owed to Mount Saint-Sauveur.

 The new resort company's plan was to invest $100 million in capital improvements for the resort over the next few years.
-The resort company raised $250 million by 2010, for improvements at Jay and other nearby projects and purchases, including Burke Mountain Ski Area from 250 investors from 43 companies through the incentive of the federal EB-5 visa.
-Under this visa, every $500,000 invested in the U.S. that results in ten new jobs gains the investor permanent residence.
-A three-way swap was made with the State of Vermont in 2010.
-The State deeded 59.8 acre to the resort; the resort relinquished its lease to a 418 acre parcel of nearby undeveloped forest back to the state; and the resort sold 166 acre to the Green Mountain Club to ensure that the nearby 3.5 mi of Long Trail would have a permanent buffer from ski-area development.
+The resort company raised $250 million by 2010, for improvements at Jay and other nearby projects and purchases, including Burke Mountain Ski Area, from 250 investors from 43 companies through the incentive of the EB-5 program.
+Under this visa program, every $500,000 invested in the U.S. that results in ten new jobs gains the investor permanent U.S. residence.
+Separately from that program, but as part of its ongoing planning, the resort engaged in a three-way swap with the State of Vermont in 2010.
+The State deeded 59.8 acre to the resort.
+The resort relinquished its lease to a 418 acre parcel of nearby undeveloped forest back to the state and sold 166 acre to the Green Mountain Club to ensure that the nearby 3.5 mi of Long Trail would have a permanent buffer from ski-area development.